 It never crossed my mind that other people didn’t think that way, that they didn’t have stories bouncing around in their heads all of the time.

 When it comes down to being a writer, I never actually said I wanted to be one.
 In fact, it was October 2006 when I finally heard God call me to do it for a living, I didn’t tell but one or two people.
 I felt too much like I was saying, “Uh, yeah.
 When I grow up, I wanna be a rock star.”

-My husband had been in Iraq about two months when I found myself sitting in Beth Moore’s “Daniel” Bible study and thinking, “Man!
+There came a day when I found myself sitting in Beth Moore’s “Daniel” Bible study and thinking, “Man!
 She has the greatest job in the world!
 She gets to write about God and teach about God and…” DING DING DING!
 I could almost hear God say, “FINALLY!
 She finally gets it!”